jenssss/datacamp-certification/README.md

 conda install numpy pandas matplotlib seaborn sklearn
 ```

+For making the diagrams (optional), the `draw_diagrams.py` file should
-For making the diagrams, graphviz is needed.
+be in the same directory as the notebook file, and graphviz is
+needed.
 To install in e.g. Ubuntu use

 ```
 pip install graphviz
 sudo apt install graphviz # for Ubuntu
 ```

-## Running the webserver
+## Running the webserver (optional)

-The flask and flask-restful packages are needed to run the webserver
+The flask and flask-restful packages are needed to run the webserver,
+in addition to the dependencies mentioned above

 ```
 conda install flask flask-restful
 ```